openstack-archive/infra-manual/doc/source/creators.rst

 ----------------------

 Each repository should have two gerrit groups.
-The first, "<projectname>-core", is the normal core group, with permission to +2 changes.
-The second, "<projectname>-release" is a small group of the primary maintainers with permission to push tags to trigger releases.
+The first, "<repositoryname>-core", is the normal core group, with permission to +2 changes.
+The second, "<repositoryname>-release" is a small group of the primary maintainers with permission to push tags to trigger releases.
 Libraries for projects managed by the release team do not need this group, and should use ``library-release`` instead.